Jean-LouisH/Libretti/Documentation/Libretti Version 1.0 Roadmap.md

 ## Libretti Version 1.0 Roadmap

+* Has the core library written in C for portability.
+This will be suitable for integration in C and C++ applications.

 * Can validate the contents of text files against the Libretti scripting specification.

 * Can compile audio builds from scripts according to the Libretti scripting specification.

 * Supports audio specifications
 	- 44.1 kHz sample rate
 	- 16 bit format
 	- 5.1 channel

 * Has mixer effects via notes;
 	- Crossfading
 	- Echo